danieltodaDS/Health-Insurance-Cross-Sell/README.md

   - Apply Pipeline Class
   - Try PCA in data preparation step
   - Split this dataset in 3 slices (train, validation and test) and obtain the final error from this test dataset
+  - Improve the READ.ME with a chart explaning the API at a section *Deployment*

 # LICENSE